vmware-archive/salt-fuse/README.rst

 0.6.0
-    Configure alternate mountpoints for explicitly configured minions, outside of the standard root (i.e., /media/salt/minion_alias/somedir/ points to /path/to/dir/ on the minion)
+    Configure alternate mountpoints for explicitly configured minions, outside of the standard root (i.e., /media/salt/minion_alias/somedir/ points to /path/to/dir/ on the minion).

+0.7.0
+    Allow certain files from the minions to be cached locally, rather than accessed using network I/O.

-With the release of 0.6.0, the salt-fuse project will move from alpha status to beta status.
+With the release of 0.7.0, the salt-fuse project will move from alpha status to beta status.
 Releases after that point may contain new features, but the general focus will be on stability.